-There are ups and downs to appearing normal (whatever that may mean).
+There are ups and downs to trying to appear normal (whatever that may mean).
 One downside is that it’s easy to convince even yourself that nothing is wrong, if you look in the mirror and all looks well.
 It’s easy to think you are exaggerating or lying even to yourself, especially when you have a real disorder that skews reality just like that.

 A thing about schizophrenia is that it sets you in the frame of mind of questioning things.
 Reality gets tricky easily.
 Maybe one hallucination is obvious, but you know there are others that aren’t.
 When something is real, and you do think it’s real, but in any way off, you still give it a close examination in skepticism.
 One thing out of place sets off a spiral of—well, if that’s maybe not real, what else am I missing?
 Knowing you see things that aren’t there means you question the things that really are.
 I’ve speculated that the reason I have so many lucid dreams compared to many people I know is because the key to lucid dreaming, according to most how tos, is reality checking.
 Looking for something out of place enough you realize you’re in a dream, and that you can control dreams.
 You have to set that habit in the waking hours for it to occur to you in a dream, though.
 And I’m used to doing that in my life so much that it slips into my dreams.

 The same goes for mental constructs.
 You know that you get on the wrong thought trains, and if you’re thinking about having schizophrenia itself, you question that thought train, too, especially when the evidence you’re more sure of looks so… normal.